Ammsiss/TLPI_Exercises/49_Memory_Mappings/NOTES.md

 ## TODO

+- erratta for figure 49-4 ? specifies 0 in the mmap call when should be NULL as well as the explanaiton of that figure being quite confusing.

 - Make a read only text viewer that utilizes a shared memory mapping to load the file.
 This automatically gives you lazy loading via the kernels copy-on-write mechanism.
 You can optionally also add "memory- poking" where you change a single byte worth of information as that would not require shifting the file contents.

-- erratta for figure 49-4 ? specifies 0 in the mmap call when should be NULL as well as the explanaiton of that figure being quite confusing.
+- Test out the semantics of opening a private file mapping that other processes are modifying while you have the mapping open.
+If you open a mapping, read a section, then another process modifies that section and you read it again, is it updated since the first time you read it?

 - Come back to the last exersize (non-linear mapping)